bramley/phplist-plugin-autoresponder/README.md

 Requires php version 5.3 or later.

-Requires the Common Plugin v3 to be installed.
-You must install the plugin or upgrade to the latest version if it is already installed.
+This plugin requires the Common Plugin v3 to also be installed, and will not work without that.
+**You must install that plugin or upgrade to the latest version if it is already installed**.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###